-To help with coexistence, the regional government reimburses wolf-caused livestock damage; the compensation programme is apparently inefficient though and could use some improvement.
+To help with coexistence, the regional government reimburses livestock damage caused by wolves; the compensation programme is apparently inefficient though and could use some improvement.
 Until recently, the killing of 29 wolves per year was allowed in a hunting reserve to manage the population and generate income for the community.
-Although numbers remained higher than in strictly protected Iberian populations, the Spanish government banned all hunting of wolves this year.
+Although numbers were higher than in strictly protected Iberian populations, the Spanish government banned all hunting of wolves this year.

 Rolling out a welcome mat for the wolf

-Finally, the wolf population attracts thousands of visitors to the area each year and continues to grow.
-Several wolf-watching businesses exist and the Iberian Wolf Centre in Sanabria houses two captive-bred packs.
+Finally, the wolves attract thousands of visitors to the area each year and continues to grow.
+Several wolf-watching businesses exist and the Iberian Wolf Centre in Sanabria houses two captive bred packs.
 Wolf imagery is everywhere, which further shows that the local community embraces the species.

-This example of successful coexistence is refreshing as conflict and controversy surround the wolf’s return in Central Europe.
-Hopefully it can be a model for positive coexistence and signal a move beyond tolerance to a real welcome of this wonderfully wild animal.
+This example of successful coexistence is refreshing as conflict and controversy loom over the wolf’s return in Central Europe.
+Hopefully it can be a model for positive coexistence and signal a move beyond tolerance to a real welcome of this wild animal.